UAA-EQLNES/ARTF-Data-Receiver/README.md

     setgid ubuntu

 The settings will not take effect until the pcDuino2 is restarted or you manually restart the service.
-This can be using this command:
+This can done be using this command:

     sudo restart artf-data-viewer

 **SITE_TITLE**

-This is displayed on the top of the browser
+This is displayed on the tab of the browser

 **REFRESH_INTERVAL**